 What does this mean for the classroom?

-Server virtualizations create an infrastructure that is readily accessible quickly and reliable.
+Server virtualizations create an infrastructure that is readily accessible, quick and reliable.
 This means class PCs load quicker, without the lagging of old physical servers.

 Capture the concentration of your students and make the most of your lesson time.

 - Improved Disaster Recovery – Plenty of virtualization platforms allow you to create an automatic failover that will work in the event of ‘disaster’.